Tyrrrz/CliWrap/Readme.md

 - `PipeTarget.Null` - represents a pipe target that discards all data.
 - `PipeTarget.ToStream()` -- pipes data into any writeable stream.
 - `PipeTarget.ToStringBuilder()` -- pipes data as text into `StringBuilder` (supports custom encoding).
-- `PipeTarget.ToDelegate()` -- pipes data as text, line-by-line, into `Action<string>` delegate (supports custom encoding).
+- `PipeTarget.ToDelegate()` -- pipes data as text, line-by-line, into `Action<string>` (supports custom encoding).
-- `PipeTarget.Merge()` -- merges multiple pipes into one, which pipes data to multiple targets simultaneously.
+- `PipeTarget.Merge()` -- merges multiple pipes into one.

-The pipe operator has overloads for most of these.
+The pipe operator also has overloads for most of these.
 Here are some examples of what you can do:

 ```csharp
 // Pipe a string as stdin